nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

     PostgreSQL is a powerful, open-source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
   * Redis (cache)

     Redis is an open-source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
-So, in nopCommerce Redis is used to store old data as an in-memory cache dataset.
+In nopCommerce, Redis is used to store old data as an in-memory cache dataset.
 Which boosts the speed and performance of an application.
   * Microsoft Azure(Optional)

     Azure is a public cloud computing platform with solutions including Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) that can be used for services such as analytics, virtual computing, storage, networking, and much more.

 ## 3. How to download the project and run it on the local machine

-Before we begin to work with nopCommerce we need to ensure that our local machine is configured and need to ensure that all of our tools required to develop in nopCommerce are installed properly and working correctly.
+Before we begin to work with nopCommerce we need to ensure that our local machine is configured and all the required tools are installed properly and working correctly.
 Now, let us go to step-by-step instructions on how to download and run nopCommerce on our local machine.

 ### Step 1: Download nopCommerce source code

 To download please visit [www.nopcommerce.com](https://www.nopcommerce.com/download-nopcommerce).
-There you can see two download buttons one with a source code and one without source code as shown in the picture below.
+There you can see two download buttons one with a source code and one without a source code as shown in the picture below.

 ![image1](_static/instruction-on-how-to-start-developing-on-nopcommerce/image1.png)

-Since we are downloading nopCommerce for development purposes so we need to download the one that says "Package with source code" which contains all source code of nopCommerce.
+Since we are downloading nopCommerce for development purposes we need to download the one that says "Package with source code" which contains the source code of nopCommerce.
 To download nopCommerce you need to be logged in or register a new account.
 Now you can download nopCommerce as a RAR file, and extract it to your desired folder location.

 ### Step 2: Open nopCommerce solution

 * Open in Microsoft Visual Studio

   Open the folder.
-Inside that folder, you will see a bunch of files and folders which contain all of the sources code for nopCommerce.
+Inside that folder, you will see a bunch of files and folders that form the source code for nopCommerce.

   ![image2](_static/instruction-on-how-to-start-developing-on-nopcommerce/image2.png)

-  In there you will also see a solution file with an extension of `.sln`, please double click that solution file to open the nopCommerce project in your Microsoft Visual Studio.
+  There, you will also see a solution file with the `.sln` extension, double click that solution file to open the nopCommerce project in your Microsoft Visual Studio.

 * Open in Visual Studio Code